 Uh, so if you don’t admit to your age… No, never mind, we’re in the Carpathian Mountains now for some reason.
 Okay, some Prince was overthrown by the Hungarians and his sons were arrested.
 But he might have had another son (Saint Germain) who fled to Florence, and the protection of the Medicis.

 Still, there’s some beautiful footage of Florence.
 Never been, always wanted to go.
-[UPDATE: Have been, it’s nice.]
+[UPDATE: Have been there, now.
+It’s nice.]

-Now a physical description of the count.
-Apparently he was a handsome and charming guy.
+A physical description of the count — apparently he was a handsome and charming guy.
 Now an actress playing Madame Pompadour is talking about him.
 Her accent isn’t good, but at least it sounds kind of French.
 She basically says that he was a man of mystery and some people think he looked younger than he was, but scoffs at the elixir of youth bit.

 An actor playing Voltaire manages to hide his shakey accent under a wheezy ‘old man’ voice.
 Good choice!
 He claims that the count’s knowledge of history is too perfect for someone who wasn’t there and thus he must be immortal.

 Urge to check veracity of quote very strong.
 Resisting!
 Resisting!
 That’s a pretty odd thing for Voltaire to have said, unless he was being sarcastic.

 Now the king is saying that Saint Germaine was his agent against the English.
 The way he’s wording it makes it sound very unlike a journal entry.
 He says that his foreign minister tried to arrest Saint Germaine but the count escaped.